mariugul/LED-Cube-Code/docs/README.md

 ## Code
 ### Pattern File
 To generate a light show on the LED cube you only need to edit the file `pattern.h`.
 This is simply a header file `.h` with an array containing the patterns.
-The default file looks like this and turns all LEDs on and off at a 250ms interval.
+The default file looks like below and turns all LEDs on and off at a 250ms interval.
 ```c
 #ifndef __PATTERN_H__
 #define __PATTERN_H__